Valuein — SEC EDGAR Fundamentals & Smart-Money Data MCP server

 - search_companies (Search Companies) - Search for US public companies by name, ticker symbol, CIK (SEC identifier), or SIC industry code.
 Returns ticker, company name, sector, industry, exchange, and current S&P 500 membership status.
 Use this tool to resolve a company name to ticker/CIK before calling `get_company_fundamentals`, `get_valuation_metrics`, or other tools that require a ticker — they do not fuzzy-match company names.

-**Use this tool — NOT `get_pit_universe` — when the user asks about CURRENT S&P 500 members.** To list current S&P 500 members, call this tool with no search parameters and filter results by `sp500_member=true`.
+**Use this tool — NOT `get_pit_universe` — when the user asks about CURRENT S&P 500 members.** To list current S&P 500 members, call `search_companies({ is_sp500: true })` (the `is_sp500` filter is itself a valid search parameter, so no other input is required).
 This returns the live snapshot as of query time.
-Example: "List 5 current S&P 500 members" → call `search_companies` with no parameters, then filter by `sp500_member=true` and return the first 5.
+Example: "List 5 current S&P 500 members" → call `search_companies({ is_sp500: true, limit: 5 })`.

 **Use `get_pit_universe` ONLY when the user explicitly needs a survivorship-free historical universe as of a specific past date** (e.g. "S&P 500 members as of March 2018").
 If the user says "current," "today," "now," or gives no date, use `search_companies` instead.